mrcwerfar/react-native-tree-menu-simple/README.md

 # react-native-tree-menu-simple
 ### A simple and flexible screen menu for react-native apps.

-The menu structure is defined separately as a json file.
-The menu is styled with a setting object.
-By default unicode symbols are used as menu icons.
-Alternatively customize menu items using whatever icon or image you like.
+The menu structure is defined as a Javascript-object in code or in a separate .json file.
+The menu is styled with a settings object.
+By default unicode symbols are used as icons for the menu items and for the open/close icons.
+Alternatively menu items may be customised using whatever icon or image required.

 No dependencies required.